mlhcmit/psets/2022/pset4/README.md

 (IMPORTANT) If you are submitting a pdf version of your notebook, please **remove cells and outputs (e.g. boilerplate/provided code, instructions, model training logs, etc.) that are not directly relevant to the write-up questions.**

 ## Part I : Implications of Lack of Overlap in Causal Inference
 We will begin with a deep dive into a core assumption in causal inference: overlap (also known as common support or positivity).
 See this document for the first part of the problem set: [Part 1](./ps4-part1-final.pdf).
+The source .tex for this file is [here](./ps4-part1-final-tex.zip).

 Your main learning objectives include:
 1. Understand how one's estimate of the ATE changes in regions of overlap when different parametric assumptions are made.